MicrosoftDocs/iis-docs/iis/extensions/database-manager/working-with-stored-procedures.md

 ---
-title: "Working with Stored Procedures | Microsoft Docs"
+title: "Working with Stored Procedures"
 author: rick-anderson
 description: "This walkthrough assumes the following environment: The IIS Database Manager is installed on your Web Server.
-A database server (that could reside on the sam..." ms.author: iiscontent
+A database server (that could reside on the sam..." ms.date: 03/18/2009 ms.assetid: 6dc63ae4-06dc-44b9-9504-580130a44c46 msc.legacyurl: /learn/extensions/database-manager/working-with-stored-procedures msc.type: authoredcontent
-manager: soshir
-ms.date: 03/18/2009
-ms.topic: article
-ms.assetid: 6dc63ae4-06dc-44b9-9504-580130a44c46
-ms.technology: iis-extensions
-ms.prod: iis
-msc.legacyurl: /learn/extensions/database-manager/working-with-stored-procedures
-msc.type: authoredcontent
 ---